Higher-order Graph Convolutional Network with Flower-Petals Laplacians on Simplicial Complexes: Methodology

 Here, $\|$ concatenates the representation in different spectral domains.
-We let the graph filter $g_p(\mathcal{L}_p)=\sum_{k=0}^K \gamma_{p,k} \mathcal{L}_p^k$ to be different learnable polynomial functions in each FP spectral domain.
-The learnable polynomial coefficients $\gamma_{p,k}$ depend on the contributions of different steps in each order. $K$ is a hyperparameter denoting the largest steps of the simplices that are considered.
-Besides, we simplify $\rho$ and $\varphi$ to linear functions as suggested in \cite{LinearGNN}, and thus we can obtain
+Besides, we simplify $\rho$ and $\varphi_p$ to linear functions as suggested by \cite{LinearGNN}, resulting in

-Here, $\gamma_{p,k}, \Theta_p $, and $W$ are trainable parameters, and $P$ is a hyperparameter that denotes the highest order of the simplices under consideration.
-Note that the training process can be accelerated by precalculating $\tilde{\mathcal{A}_p^k}$, which can be efficiently calculated between sparse matrices.
+Here, $\gamma_{p,k}, \Theta_p $, and $W$ are trainable parameters, and $P$ is a hyperparameter indicating the highest order of the simplices under consideration.
+The model under $P=\ell$ is denoted as $\ell$-HiGCN.
+Notably, the training process can be accelerated by precalculating $\tilde{\mathcal{A}_p^k}$, which can be efficiently calculated between sparse matrices.

 HiGCN facilitates the independent and flexible learning of filter shapes across disparate FP spectral domains rather than predetermining filter configurations.
-Consequently, it is adept at handling both high- and low-frequency signal components in a versatile manner.
+Consequently, it is adept at handling both high/low frequency and high/low order signal components in a versatile manner.
 Furthermore, we find that the filters' weights in different orders quantify the strength of the higher-order interactions, contributing to the understanding of higher-order mechanisms inherent within complex systems.
+Now, we proceed to elucidate the advantages of HiGCN from various perspectives.

 \paragraph{Expressive power.}